10 Cheap DIY Centerpiece Ideas Your Guests Will Love

 2. Flower Votive DIY Centerpieces

 Rustic tablescapes benefit greatly from the addition of these feathery floral accents.
-Before you begin dipping your imitation flowers in plaster, prepare some faux flowers.
-When paired with a lace table runner, these DIY beautiful wedding centerpieces make for a stunning display.
+Before you begin dipping your imitation flowers in plaster, prepare the faux blooms you want to use.
+When paired with a lace table runner, these beautiful plaster-dipped votives make for a stunning and intimate display at any reception.

 What You'll Need: